JAMStack + Netlify + Astra DB + Cassandra 📒

 To build and play with this app, follow the build instructions that are located here: https://github.com/DataStax-Examples/todo-astra-jamstack-netlify

-Running JAMStack + Netlify + Astra + Cassandra
+Running JAMStack + Netlify + Astra DB + Cassandra

 Follow the instructions below to get started.

 Let's do some initial setup by creating a serverless(!) database.

 - Create a DataStax Astra account if you don't already have one: